SpudGunMan/meshing-around/README.md

 - **Asset Tracking**: Maintain a list of node/asset checkin and checkout.
 Usefull for accountability of people, assets.
 Radio-Net, FEMA, Trailhead.

 ### Fun and Games
-- **Built-in Games**: Enjoy games like DopeWars, Lemonade Stand, BlackJack, and VideoPoker.
+- **Built-in Games**: Enjoy games like DopeWars, Lemonade Stand, BlackJack, Chess and VideoPoker.
 - **FCC ARRL QuizBot**: The exam question pool quiz-bot.
 - **Command-Based Gameplay**: Issue `games` to display help and start playing.